sanjeev-kr-singh/first-repo../README.md

 # first-repo..
-This is my first repository for Git &amp; Git-hub class.
+This is my first repository for Git &amp; Git-hub class...